 Image: Polar satellite data reception system at Crib Point

 The station at Crib Point is an important part of the meteorological satellite infrastructure, which includes:

-- NOAA polar-orbiting satellites: carrying many instruments for imaging and 'sounding' the atmosphere as well as telemetry for Data Collection Platform (DCP) operations.
+- NOAA polar-orbiting satellites carrying many instruments for imaging and 'sounding' the atmosphere as well as telemetry for data collection platform operations.
 These instruments play an important role in:

-- monitoring the atmosphere for severe weather events such as severe thunderstorms and tropical cyclones
+- monitoring the atmosphere for high-impact weather events such as severe thunderstorms and tropical cyclones;

-- tracking and locating herds of migratory animals and birds
+- tracking and locating herds of migratory animals and birds; and

 - fighting international piracy through tracking transmitters previously housed in 20 and 40 ft containers.